bitslab/CompilerInterrupts/README.md

 make
 ./orig_demo           # original binary
 ./ci_llvm_demo        # CI-integrated binary
-./ci_mult_files       # compiled using multiple source files ./ci_modularity_demo  # compiled using a CI-instrumented library
+./ci_profiler         # check the median interval in cycles for a configured IR interval ./ci_mult_files       # compiled using multiple source files ./ci_modularity_demo  # compiled using a CI-instrumented library ./test.sh             # runs some basic test cases and checks if the output is as expected
 ```

-* `gcc_demo` is the original, unmodified binary.
+* `orig_demo` is the original, unmodified binary.
 It simply spawns multiple threads to print out a thread-local counter.
 Check out the [`demo.c`](example/demo.c) source code for more info.
-* `ci_llvm_demo` is the same as `gcc_demo`, except that it has been integrated with Compiler Interrupts.
+* `ci_llvm_demo` is the same as `orig_demo`, except that it has been integrated with Compiler Interrupts.
 You should expect to see *a lot* of `CI: last interval = {} IR` besides ordinary counter prints.
 These CI prints are from `interrupt_handler` function, which is called by the Compiler Interrupts every 1000 instructions.
+* `ci_profiler` is a program meant to understand the IR instruction to cycles relation for a specific program.
+You can run it with different IR intervals and check the corresponding median cycle intervals achieved.
 * `ci_mult_files` and `ci_modularity_demo` demonstrate the modularity and flexibility when integrating the Compiler Interrupts for your program.
 Check out the [`Makefile`](example/Makefile) for more info.
+* `test.sh` is a basic test case that verifies the output of `ci_llvm_demo`

 ## Usage